 Meanwhile, across town in a nondescript location next to a car dealership, a restaurant called Zydeco quietly began to build a loyal following.
 The contrast was dramatic.

 The first, most fundamental element of any restaurant branding effort is the name.

 So let’s compare… What a great name:”Zydeco.”

 It’s fantastically memorable with positive associations of fun in New Orleans.
 It’s authentic.
 Zydeco serves delicious cajun cuisine, which, years later, is still unique for this town.
 It’s also an aspirational name that the restaurant has grown into over the last 15 years.

-It sounds nice and has an elegant, upscale ring to it, but it’s so much softer than the product and the experience.
+It sounded nice and had an elegant, upscale ring to it, but it’s so much softer than the product and the experience.
 The name didn’t fit the vibe and the location.

 Trendiness seldom translates into a lasting brand.